Morning, Tuesday, 23rd March 2021

 - Impact criteria.

-Further confirmed speakers include: Dr Laura Bellingan, Royal Society of Biology; Sofia Fernandes, University of Exeter; Dr Emma Greenwood, Taylor and Francis Group; James Murray, Taylor Vinters; Professor Paul Phillips, University of Kent; Professor Sylvia Walby, City, University of London and REF2021 and Dr Juergen Wastl, Digital Science.
+Further confirmed contributors include: Dr Laura Bellingan, Royal Society of Biology; Professor Anne Boddington, Kingston University; Professor Thom Brooks, Durham University; Sofia Fernandes, University of Exeter; James Murray, Taylor Vinters; and Professor Sylvia Walby, City, University of London and REF2021.

 The agenda in summary: